offscale/edx-documentation/en_us/shared/students/SFD_mobile.rst

  complete all the course assignments or exams using the app.

- To browse courses, select **Discover Courses** in the edX mobile app or **Discover** from the main menu.
+ To browse courses, select **Discover Courses** in the edX mobile app or **Discover** from the app's main menu.
 On Android devices, you do not need to have an edX account or be logged in to browse courses.
 On iOS devices, you need to have an edX account and be logged in to browse courses.